congressus/sepa-direct-debit/README.md

 - name:			    The debtors name.
 - IBAN: 		    The debtor's International Bank Account Number.
-- BIC:			    The debtor's Bank Identification Code.
+- BIC:			    The debtor's Bank Identification Code. (optional)
 - amount:		    The amount to transfer from debtor to creditor (IN CENTS).
 			        Allowed: integers (NO SEPARATORS) e.g. EUR 10.00 has to be entered as 1000
 - type:			    The type of Direct Debit Transaction